Skip to content

 Polls an SNMP OID and checks the returned value against a threshold or expected string.
 Monitor network switches, routers, NAS devices, and UPSes that speak SNMP but don't expose an HTTP API.

 SNMPv1, v2c, v3.
-Requires a relay.
+Requires a Relay.

 Push / webhook receiver